-Not only does our NASA-developed technology help commercial cold storage facilities remove airborne threats, but our powerful air purification helps to extend the life of donated food at community food banks across the nation.
+Not only does our Technology Developed for Nasa help commercial cold storage facilities remove airborne threats, but our powerful air purification helps to extend the life of donated food at community food banks across the nation.
 Because food banks cannot anticipate what state the food they receive will be in, their storage facilities need to keep food fresh as long as possible.

 With the variety of food donated to food banks, it can be a difficult task to keep produce separated.
 When produce is donated, on average, it is near the end of its natural life.
 Produce at this stage creates higher levels of ethylene gas.
 Ethylene gas is naturally occurring, but it causes produce to rapidly ripen and spoil.
 Food banks are highly susceptible to ethylene gas reactions with multiple produce items being mature.

 Ethylene gas is odorless, but can aggressively cause fresh produce to rot.
 Our commercial air purification units installed in food bank storage facilities serve to eliminate ethylene gas.
 As they control produce maturity levels and extend the shelf life of donated produce.
 This helps food banks continue to serve fresh and healthy food.

 Michael P. Miller, President & CEO of River Bend Food Bank, stated in a recent testimonial, “The most noticeable change was with tomatoes.
 If we were to hold tomatoes as long as two weeks, they would liquefy.
 We just distributed a truckload of tomatoes, and with the combination of storage at the proper temperature along with Airocide units, the tomatoes we distributed at the end of two weeks looked as good as those we distributed immediately upon receipt.
 We’re very happy customers at this point.
 I would be glad to serve as a referral.
 You can’t hear them, and you can’t see your units doing anything, but this kind of result with the tomatoes was extraordinary.”